sfu-natlang/lensingwikipedia/backend/README.md

 in.
 The input to this step is a data file where each line of the file is a JSON object for a single event.

-To build the backend, first run
+To build the backend, first run (in the parent directory)

-    make build-image
+    make prepare-index-build

 That will create a `build/` directory and create the Docker image from which you'll run the container to build the index.
 This will check if the image is